Mc-Zen/qsalto/README.md

 This library is distributed under the MIT License.

-If you want to support work like this, please cite our paper: tba
+If you want to support work like this, please cite our paper: https://arxiv.org/abs/2408.16914